fazriachyar/flutter_notes/README.md

 My first Flutter app !!!!<br>
-buid using flutter and sqflite as database!
+build using flutter and sqflite as database!